-Ten Places You Must Visit In Your Lifetime
+Ten Places You Must Visit Before You're 30

 People often say that the twenties is the one decade where you can take some risks and explore.
 It’s the time where you go to college and try to figure out who you are going to be for the rest of your life.
 It can be a stressful decade and a fun decade.
 It’s also the last decade of freedom before you’re supposed to buckle down, get married, have babies, and have a steady and successful career.

 Travel has an odd way of helping people figure out who they are.
 It is an enlightening experience to see other cultures and to get rid of that ethnocentric point of view everyone seems to be brought up with.
 This is why I think it is important for one to travel during that decade of experiment.
 And so, I compiled a list of places to visit before you turn thirty.
 Of course, the world is vast and magnificent and has hundreds of thousands of places worth seeing before you die, but this is my list of places to see during that time between when you legally become an adult and that time when you have to settle down and really become a functioning citizen.